 Between 1899 and 1914, the German Shepherd Dog (GSD) was developed by Captain Max von Stephanitz of the German Army to be a working dog.
-Because of the many years of selective breeding by Stephanitz, the GSD is known for it’s intelligence, loyalty, dedication, and tenacity, making it a perfect candidate for military and police applications and operations.
-After years of honing the traits of these dogs, Stephanitz was eager to show the prowess of the new breed in areas such as obedience, tracking, and protection and sought to do so by lending these new dogs to German police departments–the first K9 Corps.
+Many years of selective breeding by Stephanitz honed the traits of intelligence, loyalty, dedication, and tenacity needed for military and police applications.
+Eager to show the prowess of the new breed, Stephanitz loaned these new dogs to German police departments–the first K9 Corps.

 German Shepherd Dog (GSD) Photo: PDPics.com

 World War I

 In 1914, at the beginning of World War I, German Shepherd Dogs began serving with the German Military.
 They performed a number of tasks on the battlefield and within the ranks of the German Army.
 These new dogs served as sentries, messengers, and ammunition carriers.
 They proved themselves especially capable in aiding wounded soldiers on the battlefield.
 They even led injured and blinded soldiers off the battlefield to safety and medical attention.
 This latter act by the new breed eventually led to the development of the first seeing eye dog, an important function the GSD still serves today.

 While at first amused by the use of dogs on the battlefield, the soldiers on both sides of the conflict were quickly impressed.
 They saw these new dogs performing numerous heroic acts under stressful and dangerous conditions.
 In fact, soldiers were so impressed by the dogs’ capabilities that after the conflict, the Germans, as well as the Americans and the English, began to develop their own cadre of German Shepherd Dogs for use in the military.
 GSDs would prove themselves again in conflict when World War II broke out in 1939.

 World War II